-An international student who holds an F-1 or J - 1 student visa is required to carry a full course of study in the fall and spring semesters.
+An international student who holds an F-1 student visa is required to carry a full course of study in the fall and spring semesters.
 A full-time undergraduate course load is twelve (12) credit hours.

 All tuition and fees are expected to be paid at the time of registration.
+Installment payment privileges are not available.